x-software-com/mxl-docker/README.md

 # License

-The code in this repository is licensed under either of [APACHE-2.0 License](LICENSE-APACHE) License or [MIT License](LICENSE-MIT) at your option.
+The code in this repository is licensed under either of [APACHE-2.0 License](LICENSE-APACHE) or [MIT License](LICENSE-MIT) at your option.